 You know how you feel when you have a “light bulb” moment—when suddenly the solution to a problem becomes crystal clear.
 What if those were regular occurrences instead of elusive moments?

 Why are some of these seemingly “easy” decisions so hard to make?
 It’s not the decision itself, but rather the state your mind and body are in when you are faced with making one.
-You need to be relaxed, balanced, and focused to be able to easily make the right decisions every time.
+You need to be relaxed, balanced, and focused in order to easily make the right decisions every time.
 Additionally, we often engage in daily habits that make reaching clarity and a good decisions near impossible.

 - Physically relaxed;